Reasons to Apply for a Planning Permit

 You can find a land surveyor through the Association of Consulting Surveyors Victoria.
 We are unable to recommend a land surveyor and must remain impartial as part of our duties in assessing your proposal.

-If your property is in a farming zone, it is unlikely that a subdivision will be supported.
+If your property is in a Farming Zone, then it is unlikely that a subdivision will be supported unless there are demonstrable and verifiable agricultural benefits.

-If you are subdividing your backyard or a vacant lot of land, we recommend that you submit a planning permit application for a multi-use development before you submit one for subdivision.
+If you are subdividing your backyard or a vacant lot of urban land, you may be required to demonstrate that the development of a dwelling meeting all required standards can be achieved on the lots you seek to create.
+It is often simpler to first seek a planning permit application for a multi-dwelling development before seeking to subdivide.
 This will make your subdivision application simpler.

-It is illegal to occupy a shed or garage for residential purposes.
-Any shed proposed for temporary accommodation will need to comply with the requirements of the Building Code for residential building, which require a higher standard of construction.
+It is illegal to occupy a shed, garage, or outbuilding for residential purposes, regardless of its size or construction standard.
+Any structure proposed for temporary accommodation must comply with the National Construction Code requirements for residential buildings, which require a substantially higher standard of construction.

 Placing a tiny house or caravan on your property